Aldabra Giant Tortoise

 Relationship With Humans

-So their relationship with humans has been long and complex.
-These animals were once heavily hunted for their meat and shells which were used to make souvenirs and jewellery but now they are mainly used as tourist attractions.
-Today, they are protected by law and their numbers have rebounded some but they remain vulnerable to poaching and habitat loss.
+Today, they are protected by law, and their numbers have rebounded somewhat, but they remain vulnerable to invasive species and habitat loss due to climate change.
 The Seychelles government has even created a national park to protect these animals.
+Now, they are a popular attraction in zoos and wildlife parks.
+The Aldabra giant tortoises are iconic symbols of the Seychelles.
 They were used as transportation by sailors in the Indian Ocean and later became popular as pets.
-Today, they are still kept as pets by wealthy people all over the world but they are also found in many zoos.
+Today, they are still kept as pets by wealthy people all over the world.

 Conservation Status Of Aldabra Giant Tortoise

-The Aldabra giant tortoise is a critically endangered species with an estimated population of 100,000-300,000 individuals.
-The giant tortoise is listed as vulnerable by the IUCN.
-They are threatened by loss of habitat, poaching and climate changes.
-Despite their conservation status, the tortoises are still found in the wild today.
-They can be found on the islands of Aldabra Assumption, cosmoledo and Farquhar in Seychelles.
-Despite its critically endangered status, the tortoise is doing relatively well today.
+Despite its "vulnerable" status, the tortoise is doing relatively well today.
 Thanks to effective conservation measures, the population has increased somewhat in recent years.
 Additionally, there are now several thousand captive individuals in zoos and private collections around the world.
 This gives hope that this magnificent creature may one day be saved from extinction.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram